 Meanwhile, as the hormone that makes you hungry, ghrelin might sound like it’s trying to thwart your weight-loss efforts – but it’s actually an important survival mechanism for your body.
 It’s not entirely innocent, though – the hunger hormone also encourages abdominal fat storage.
 This kind of fat is considered particularly dangerous because it’s related to fatty liver disease and type 2 diabetes.
 So, keeping ghrelin in check is important not just for your weight, but your overall health.

-How a lack of sleep affects your hormones
+How lack of sleep affects hormones